'Fundamental Shift' Needed To Protect Miners From Deadly Black Lung

 But the NAS committee found that dust readings may still be inadequate because they "may not be representative of the dust exposure to others not wearing the device."

-"We still have to sample more people and we have to sample them more frequently," says Dr. Robert Cohen, a pulmonologist and black lung researcher at the University of Illinois at Chicago, who reviewed drafts of the report.
+"We still have to sample more people and we have to sample them more frequently," says Dr. Robert Cohen, a pulmonologist and black lung researcher at the University of Illinois, Chicago, who reviewed drafts of the report.

 Also, the new dust monitors do not provide real-time sampling of silica dust, which is created when mining machines cut into sandstone and is far more toxic than coal dust alone.
-Cutting sandstone has occurred more often in central Appalachia as large coal seams are mined out and the thinner seams that remain have sandstone mixed with the coal.
+Cutting sandstone has occurred more often in Central Appalachia as large coal seams are mined out and the thinner seams that remain have sandstone mixed with the coal.

-The NAS report calls for the development of a real-time silica dust sampling monitor and the National Institute for Occupational Safety and Health (NIOSH) is trying to invent such a device.
+The NAS report calls for the development of a real-time silica dust sampling monitor, and the National Institute for Occupational Safety and Health is trying to invent such a device.
 So far, NIOSH has produced a monitoring system that provides silica exposure results at the end of a miner's shift.
-It's expected to be available to mining companies for voluntary use soon.
+It is expected to be available to mining companies for voluntary use soon.

-Rep. Bobby Scott (D-Va.), the ranking Democrat on the House Committee on Education and the Workforce, wants MSHA to require use of the new end-of-shift monitors.
+Rep. Bobby Scott, D-Va., the ranking Democrat on the House Committee on Education and the Workforce, wants MSHA to require use of the new end-of-shift monitors.

 "Mine operators do not have to monitor for silica exposure to miners, and MSHA only samples for silica four times a year, " Scott says.
 "If MSHA were to require operators to use this sensible technology, it would help save the lives of the miners it is charged to protect."